Household Bubbling Strategies for Epidemic Control and Social Connectivity: Model

 On the other hand, Fig.~\ref{fig.PsPwsArg}b displays the conditional distribution $P(w|s)$ for Argentina.
 From this figure, we can observe that $P(w|s)$ is unimodal as well, with peaks at $w=1$ or $w=2$ for $s\lesssim 5$, which may correspond to a common family structure of two adults with children.
 On the other hand, for households with $s>5$, the peak of $P(w|s)$ shifts to higher values of $w$.

-Finally, for external connections, we will consider two distributions for worker connectivity $P(k_E)$: \begin{itemize} \item truncated Poisson distribution $Pois(\lambda,k_{min},k_{max})$, defined as: where $c$ is a normalization constant. \item truncated power-law distribution $PL(\lambda,k_{min},k_{max})$, defined as: where $c$ is a normalization constant. \end{itemize}
+Finally, for external connections, we will consider two distributions for worker connectivity $P(k_E)$: \begin{itemize} \item truncated Poisson distribution $Pois(\lambda,k_{min},k_{max})$, defined as: where $c$ is a normalization constant. \item truncated power-law distribution $PL(\lambda,k_{min},k_{max})$, defined as: where $c$ is a normalization constant. \end{itemize} Networks whose nodes have an external degree following a truncated Poisson distribution will be referred to as ER networks, whereas those following a truncated power-law distribution will be referred to as SF networks.